HayleyWieland/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A program that allows the user to play rock, paper, scissors with the computer
+A program that allows the user to play Rock Paper Scissors with the computer